ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

 ### Document editor

-The document editor is focused on rich text editing experience similar to the native word processors.
+The document editor is focused on rich-text editing experience similar to the native word processors.
 It works best for creating documents which are usually later printed or exported to PDF files.

 {@img assets/img/editor-document.png 843 Screenshot of the user interface of the document editor.}